cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Clearing Generation Log Entries needs DataNotification Support
  - Revisit AvalonEdit for the BodyContent Editor for performance reasons - probably 'as a service' since for perf AvalonEdit doesn't expose a bound Text property
  - Could Tag List javascript be abstracted to site resources easily?
- - Better loading indication on the search lists
+ - Better loading indication on the search lists site pages
  - Continue GUI Context tests in new series
  - Spatial:
   - Bracket Codes - Points, GeoJson, Lines
-  - 'Maps' idea combining these
   - GeoJson
   - Lines
  - Text to Speech: